-How can I stay safe while trail riding in the dark?
+How can I stay safe while trail riding at night?

-Depending on where you live you many also need to watch out for predators, they’re more active at night so ride with caution and be prepared in case your horse spooks.
-Most horse’s won’t take the time to assess if something could be a predator or not and, will understandably, want to get away from the perceived threat as quickly as possible.
-The Icelandic is the except to that though, in their native Iceland they don’t have any natural predators but do have quicksand.
+Depending on where you live you may also need to watch out for predators, they’re more active at night so ride with caution and be prepared in case your horse spooks.
+Most horses won’t take the time to assess if something could be a predator or not and, will understandably, want to get away from the perceived threat as quickly as possible.
+The Icelandic Horse is the except to that though, in their native Iceland, they don’t have any natural predators but do have quicksand.
 This means that instead of running from something they’ll stop and assess it in case it is quicksand.

-What equipment do I need to safely ride my horse in the dark?
+What equipment do I need to safely ride my horse at night?

 When riding in the dark the two most important things are to be able to see and to be seen regardless of whether you’re riding on the roads or on a trail.
 If you can’t see where you’re going you won’t be able to see any hazards and if people can’t see you then you run the risk of becoming a hazard yourself.